 - 75% ≤ Watch Duration < 100%

-- Sound was on, stays on – The ad played with sound enabled and the respondent did not mute it.
+- Sound was on, stays on — the ad played with sound enabled and the respondent did not mute it.

-- Sound was off, stays off – The ad played muted and the respondent did not enable sound.
+- Sound was off, stays off — the ad played muted and the respondent did not enable sound.

-- Bounce rate – Indicates if the respondent started watching but did not complete the video at least once.
+- Bounce rate — indicates if the respondent started watching but did not complete the video at least once.

-- Autoplay – Indicates whether the video began via autoplay or manual play before the respondent manually paused it.
+- Autoplay — indicates whether the video began via autoplay or manual play before the respondent manually paused it.

-- Pause – Captures whether respondents manually paused the video and later resumed it.
-Auto‑pausing due to scrolling out of view does not count.
+- Pause — captures whether respondents manually paused the video and later resumed it.
+Auto-pausing due to scrolling out of view does not count.

-Note: For video stimuli, Average view duration counts all time the video was visible—whether playing or paused.
+⚠️ Note: Respondents who watched the entire video at least once (100%) are not included in the Watch Duration groups — they are counted in the Video Completion Rate.
+For video stimuli, Average view duration counts all time the video was visible, whether playing or paused.

 Exporting the Results